-We have audited the consolidated financial statements of TEPPCO Partners, L.P. as listed in the accompanying index.
+We have audited the accompanying consolidated balance sheets of TEPPCO Partners, L.P. as of December 31, 1997 and 1996, and the related consolidated statements of income, partners' capital, and cash flows for each of the years in the three-year period ended December 31, 1997.
 These consolidated financial statements are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.